sroseallen/BBK_Sequence-similarity-alignment-and-phylogeny/README.md

 3. An adaptable phylogeny tree containing your input sequence and all sequences within the dog breed database.

-Dog breed database taken from https://doi.org/10.1016/j.celrep.2017.03.079, original data available at https://www.ncbi.nlm.nih.gov/data-hub/genome/GCF_000002285.5/.
+The dog breed database taken from https://doi.org/10.1016/j.celrep.2017.03.079, original data available at https://www.ncbi.nlm.nih.gov/data-hub/genome/GCF_000002285.5/.
 This project was developed as part of the Birkbeck University Biocomputing module (Spring 2023).
+For a list of all packages and software versions used in developing this module, please see the requirements.txt and pyproject.toml files.

 # Project File Structure

-1. **/data**: Holds the dog breed database files, and your mystery test sequence.
-Also holds a test mystery sequence for the purpose of running tests (see **/tests**)
+1. **/data**: Holds the **/reference** dog breed database files, and your **/seq** mystery test sequence.
 2. **/src**: Holds source code for the project
 3. **/results**: Stores the outputs from this project after running (split into **/temp** and **/final**, where /temp stores temporary backups of files during running of the project, such as extracted versions of the input file, and /final holds the final outputs as described above)
 4. **/tests**: A folder for unit and integration testing of the program.
-Holds a .py file to run a battery of tests, and an output file recording the outcome of each test.
+Holds a **/test_scripts** file which holds a script to test each function of the code separately, and several dummy folders representing different test cases of the /data folder. **To ensure proper running of the test scripts, it is vital these dummy folders are left untouched**.
 When running the .py file, progress of each test and each outcome will also be printed to the terminal.
-5. **/docs**: A folder containing documentation for each function (default and non-default arguments).
+5. **/docs**: A folder containing documentation for each function (with default and non-default arguments).

 # Using this package
 This package can be either called in its entirely using the command line, which will generate all outputs using all default parameters, or each function can be called individually for customisation to the defaults (including specification of where the unknown sequence is saved, and where the outputs should be saved).

 Instructions are provided for producing the default 3 main outputs using either method, but please see the **/docs** folder for further information on customisation.

-## (Automatic) Using this package to automatically perform all functions - alignment, statistical testing, and phylogeny outputs
+## Run all functions using default settings (*for generating all coursework outputs)

 1. Clone this repository and open it as below:
 *please ensure you have the packages listed in requirement.txt already installed*